qTox/qTox/MAINTAINING.md

   [`./tools/create-tarballs.sh`] script, and upload both archives plus both signature files to the github release that was created by a Travis OSX release job.
+- Download the binaries that are part of the draft release, sign them in in detached and ascii armored mode, e.g. `gpg -a -b <artifact>`, and upload the signatures to the draft release.
+- Add a title and description to the draft release, then publish the release.
 - Update download links on https://tox.chat to point to the new release.
 - Write a short blog post for https://github.com/qTox/blog/ and advertise the post on Tox IRC channels, popular Tox groups, reddit, or whatever other platforms.
-- Open a PR to update the Flatpak manifest of our [Flathub repository] with the changes from [`./flatpak/io.github.qtox.qTox.json`].
+- Merge [`./flatpak/io.github.qtox.qTox.json`] into the manifest of our [Flathub repository].
+Keep the [Flathub repository]'s version of "sources" for qTox.
-- Comment to the PR with `bot, build` to execute a test build
 - After the build passed for qTox on all architectures on [the Flathub build bot], merge the PR into the master branch of our [Flathub repository].

 # How to become a maintainer?